-- 1. Notify the agency of intention of inspection. - Contact information is located on the Compliance Monitoring Database on either the "Secure Under 6" or the "Data" tabs. - a.
-At least two (2) week's advance should be given. - b.
-Confirm by e-mail (preferred) or telephone.
+- 1. Notify the agency of intention to inspect. - Contact information is located on the Compliance Monitoring Database.
+At least two (2) week's advance notice should be given. - Request the facilities policy and procedure for the secure detention of minors for review prior to inspection, or request that it is available at the time of inspection. - □ Confirm by e-mail or telephone.
 It is not necessary to send a formal notice of inspection via snail mail. - 2.
-Review previous year and current year's Annual Survey of Law Enforcement Facilities to verify information.
+Review the previous year and current year's Annual Survey of Law Enforcement Facilities to verify information.